Generic name: Montelukast Chewable Tablets [ mon-te-LOO-kast ]

 - Call your doctor right away if your breathing problems get worse, if your rescue inhaler does not work as well, or if you need to use your rescue inhaler more often.

-- If you take this medicine (montelukast chewable tablets) for asthma or allergy, do not take another dose to prevent exercise-induced breathing problems.
+- If you take this medicine (montelukast chewable tablets) for asthma or allergy, do not take another dose to prevent breathing problems that happen with exercise.

 - If you have asthma and taking aspirin makes it worse, keep avoiding aspirin and NSAIDs while you take this medicine (montelukast chewable tablets).